ugoproto/ugodoc/docs/Data_Storytelling.md

 2. **Explanatory survey**: analyze what people or objects are up to.
 Ask people what they think about something.
 Conceive a statistical model; what factors drive others.

 3. **Prediction**: perform predictive analytics.
-Use historical data, add a statistical model, probabilities and assumptions,  predict the future.
+Use historical data, add a statistical model, probabilities, and assumptions,  predict the future.
 Find out what customers are likely to buy.
 Assess how likely it is for an event to happen.
 Forecast economic conditions.

 ## Focus